emaxsaun/ai-art-style-generator/readme.md

 Note - The app needs to be deployed in order for image generation to work correctly.
 It fails using localhost but works on Railway.

-Note - If using a custom prompt, the word "img" must be included for the PhotoMaker model, and the custom prompt is disabled for the Face to Many model.
+Note - If using a custom prompt, the word 'img' must be included for the PhotoMaker model, and the custom prompt is disabled for the Face to Many model.
 Have fun!